When it comes to Christmas food, for us it’s all about those little extras that you wouldn’t normally buy, cook or serve up.

 Best: New cookbook

-Ottolenghi has long been a household name, but this is the first cookbook that we’ve been given an insight into the world of the chef’s very own test kitchen.
+Ottolenghi has long been a household name, but this is the first cookbook where we’ve been given an insight into the world of the chef’s very own test kitchen.
 Born out of 2020, when restaurants were mostly closed, the test kitchen team of self-named misfits brought to life their experimentation and put it all together in book form for us all to enjoy.

-The thing about Ottolenghi’s usual fabulous recipes, is that sometimes, there’s an awful lot of ingredients.
+The thing about Ottolenghi’s usual fabulous recipes, is that sometimes, there are an awful lot of ingredients.
 And no doubt there’s been times where you can’t find some, or maybe you forget a certain spice and find yourself searching for the energy to pop out to the shops again.
 This book, however, is ideal for any keen cook that also likes the option of substituting a thing or two, and gives you the skills to learn how to use all the odd bits and bobs left in your cupboards and fridge.
 It’s a methodology made even more useful at the start of the book, which groups recipes by ingredients, so you can quickly find an inspiring recipe by what you’ve got left.
 We’re going to be cooking up curried cauliflower and cheese filo pie next.

 Harvey Nichols mulled wine, 75cl